aleksei-berezkin/typique/README.md

 ## Completion in different contexts

 The core (but not the only) idea of Typique as a tooling is to recognize where you are about to specify class or css-var name, and, via completion items, suggest you the name which is both readable and unique.
+Additionally to the name, Typique inserts `satisfies` with the proper right-hand-side, and imports, if needed.

 There are two kinds of contexts Typique recognizes: variable initializer and TSX property value.
-Completion and naming work slightly different in each.
+Completion works slightly different in each.

 ### In variable initializer